Venezuela opposition challenges Maduro's win in court

 Though he was anointed as Chavez's successor, Maduro beat Capriles by only 1.5 percentage points in contrast to Chavez's 11 point victory over the same rival last year.

-With weaker poll results and without Chavez's innate charisma, Maduro appears to have less control over the disparate socialist coalition that his predecessor ruled with an iron hand.
+With a weaker vote mandate and without Chavez's innate charisma, Maduro seems to have less control over the disparate socialist coalition that his predecessor ruled with an iron hand.

 The vote dispute led to a punch-up in Congress on Tuesday that put several opposition deputies in hospital.
 Video footage showed government allies repeatedly punching one deputy in the face, leaving him bloodied and bruised.